arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: This field is dedicated to the design and development of devices to aid rehabilitation, rather than the computational analysis of biological data.

-## 12. Orthopedic Bioengineering
-**Orthopedic Bioengineering** involves the study and development of implants and devices for the musculoskeletal system, such as hip replacements and spinal implants.
+12. **Orthopedic Bioengineering** involves the study and development of implants and devices for the musculoskeletal system, such as hip replacements and spinal implants.

 - **Tools**:
   - **Finite Element Analysis (FEA)** software for simulating orthopedic devices.